 Join Johns Hopkins in the Fight Against Drug Misuse!

-On Saturday, October 23, 2021 Johns Hopkins Medicine will participate in the Drug Enforcement Administration's National Prescription Drug Take-Back Day.
+On Saturday, October 23, 2021, from 10 a.m. to 2 p.m.
+Johns Hopkins Medicine will participate in the Drug Enforcement Administration's National Prescription Drug Take-Back Day.
 This event will be outside, contactless and our staff and volunteers will be wearing appropriate protective equipment.
 Drive up and drop off your unused or expired prescription medications to any one of our 7 participating sites including:

 Johns Hopkins Bayview Medical Center

 Howard County General Hospital

 Johns Hopkins Health Care & Surgery Center — Green Spring Station